-Pablo Picasso and Marcel Mouly Come to Nebraska’s El Museo Latino
+Pablo Picasso and Marcel Mouly Return Home from Nebraska’s El Museo Latino

-The works of famed artists Pablo Picasso and Marcel Mouly are being showcased at El Museo Latino in Omaha, Nebraska for a limited engagement through August 22, 2020.
-The exhibition, “Picasso: Master in Clay” and “Mouly on the Move,” is sponsored by Park West Gallery and has finally returned home to Southfield, MI to Park West Museum.
+The works of famed artists Pablo Picasso and Marcel Mouly were showcased at El Museo Latino in Omaha, Nebraska for a limited engagement in the summer of 2020.
+The exhibition, “Picasso: Master in Clay” and “Mouly on the Move,” was sponsored by Park West Gallery and has finally returned home to Southfield, MI to Park West Museum.

 Linking the careers of two major 20th-century artists, the exhibition displays over 60 of Picasso’s highly stylized ceramic works that he created between 1946 and 1971 and more than 40 of Mouly’s colorful paintings from 1958 to 2007.
-The artwork is on loan from the Park West Museum, home to the largest collection of Picasso ceramics currently on display anywhere on the planet.
-The exhibition was organized by Carole Sorell, president of Carole Sorell, Inc., and curated by Leigh R. Hendry.
+While on display at El Museo Latino, the exhibition was organized by Carole Sorell, president of Carole Sorell, Inc., and curated by Leigh R. Hendry.
+The artwork is now on display at the Park West Museum, home to the largest collection of Picasso ceramics currently on display anywhere on the planet.

 “It has been such a privilege to organize this traveling exhibition with veteran museum professional Leigh Hendry, whose attention to detail has been remarkable,” said Sorell.
 “Our most sincere gratitude goes to the exhibition’s lenders, the Park West Museum, and its sponsors, the Park West Foundation, as well as its founders, Albert and Mitsie Scaglione, and its director, Diane Pandolfi.”